mlr-org/mlr3website/README.md

 Builds website.
 On `main`, the website is pushed to `gh-pages` branch.
 On pull request, the website is previewed with Netlify.
 The gallery is frozen.
-Note that this does not use the `renv` file but instead uses only the dependencies from the `mlr3website` package.
+The workflow uses the dependencies from the `mlr3website` package.
 This e.g. ensures that the overview lists are up to date.

 **gallery-weekly.yml**

-The workflow restores the renv virtual environment and updates all packages.
-Then all gallery posts are re-rerendered.
+The gallery is rendered in a Docker container (`mlrorg/mlr3-gallery`) which includes all required packages.
 Runs once a week.